jkodroff/ef-testable/README.md

 2. `EntityFrameworkTestable.Testing,` which you should reference in your testing assemblies.
 This assembly provides the `DataHelper` class, which makes testing EF simpler.

 ## Somewhat Contrived Sample Code
 Add some rules to your DI container.
-This example used [StructureMap](http://docs.structuremap.net/) 2.0 code, a fine DI container:
+This example uses [StructureMap](http://docs.structuremap.net/), a fine DI container:

 ```
 // This means one instance "per-HTTP request":